jaywink/federation/docs/index.rst

 federation
 ==========

-Python library to abstract social web federation protocols like Diaspora.
+Python library to abstract social web federation protocols like ActivityPub and Diaspora.

 Contents: